tc39/proposal-partial-application/README.md

 * `bind` can only fix the leading arguments of a function.
 * Arrow functions can be cumbersome when paired with the [pipeline proposal](https://github.com/gilbert/es-pipeline-operator):
   * Need to write `|> _ =>` for each step in the pipeline.
-  * Unclear as to which scope we are in for the call to `boundScore`.
+  * Unclear as to which stack frame we are in for the call to `clamp`.
+This can affect available stack space and is harder to debug.

 To resolve these concerns, we propose leveraging the `?` token to act as an "argument placeholder" for a non-fixed argument: